cheesegrits/filament-phone-numbers/README.md

 To enforce a stricter validation, which uses published metadata to determine if a number is "possible", use the strict() method.

-Take care using this feature, as metadata may not be fully up to date.
+Take care using this feature, as metadata may not be fully up-to-date.

 ```php
 use Cheesegrits\FilamentPhoneNumbers;